 Mixing Up Amount And Interest

 The formula gives AA, the final amount.
-If the problem asks for compound interest only, you still need to subtract PP.
+If the problem asks for compound interest only, subtract PP.

 Using The Wrong Compounding Frequency

-Monthly, quarterly, and yearly compounding do not give the same answer.
-The wording of the problem determines nn.
+Monthly, quarterly, and yearly compounding give different answers.
+The wording determines nn.

 Forgetting The Time Condition

-If rr is an annual rate, then tt must be measured in years.
-A mismatch here changes the answer.
+If rr is an annual rate, tt must be in years.
+A mismatch changes the answer.

-If money is added every month or the rate changes halfway through, a single use of A=P(1+r/n)ntA = P(1 + r/n)^{nt} is not enough.
+If money is added every month or the rate changes partway, one use of A=P(1+r/n)ntA = P(1 + r/n)^{nt} is not enough.

 Need help with a problem?